 It may be possible to deal with informal cases using the Land Title Adjustment Act of 1993.
 The purpose of the Act is “to regulate the allocation….of certain land in respect of which one or more persons claim ownership, but do not have registered title deeds in respect thereof”.
 The Act allows for the allocation of title to a person claiming ownership of a property without having a registered title deed.
 A claimant would not need to follow a sequence of formal and simultaneous transfers in order to obtain title, avoiding significant legal costs which are likely to be excessive relative to the value of the property in question.
 In line with the provisions of the Act, the Minister of Rural Development and Land Reform (DRDLR) must (i) designate land to be dealt with under the Act and (ii) appoint a Commissioner to deal with each case.
 The Commissioner has wide powers to allocate the property to the claimant and transfer the property directly to the claimant, with the Commissioner acing as transferor.
 The Minister can order that the costs of the transfer be paid by Parliament according to the financial circumstances of claimant.

 Given that this Act offers a potential solution for so many problems (deceased estates, informal cash sales, “expropriations”) it appears that it would be a very useful intervention in the area.
-The TSC therefore approached the Department of DRDLR for advice on implementing the Act in Khayelitsha.
-While the Provincial department was initially very supportive (refer to email correspondence below) the TSC has not received any indication yet on a potential way forward.
-We will continue to follow up.
+The TSC have approached the DRDLR for guidance on implementing the Act for a small number of test cases.
+The DRDLR have agreed in principle to assist and we are in the process of establishing a way forward in this regard.